ifpen/wfcrl-env/README.md

 On Windows, it is necessary to launch the example directly with `mpiexec`:
 ```
-mpiexec -n 1 python examples/example.py
+mpiexec -n 1 python examples/example_fastfarm.py
 ```

 ## More details on interfacing with FAST.Farm

-A simple tutorial to start a simulation with the FastFarm interface is available in the notebook `interface.ipynb` notebook.
+A simple tutorial to start a simulation with the FAST.Farm interface is available in the notebook `interface.ipynb` notebook.
 To properly launch the notebook, see the intructions below in *Running Examples Notebook*.

 **Creating an interface from a WFCRL case:**